-A landscape buffer zone needs to be retained to minimise the effect of development on existing properties.
+Ways to minimise the effect of development on existing properties should be sought.
 This should be linked to wildlife corridors established in this and adjacent sites.
 Innovative environmentally friendly drainage solutions will be sought.

 In addition, the treatment of access is paramount.
 Waterman's Lane runs to the west of the site and is a popular rural walk for the village.
-The policy also requires the landscape scheme to provide for a landscape / wildlife buffer along Waterman's Lane, which allows for pedestrian and cycle access onto the Lane from the site.
+As much of Waterman's Lane as possible should be retained as a rural walk.
+A Landscape & Visual Impact Assessment will be required and should demonstrate how a landscape scheme for the site will be successfully delivered.
+This should provide for a landscape / wildlife buffer along Waterman's Lane to the west of the site, which allows for pedestrian and cycle access onto the Lane from the site.
+This would help to melt the development into open countryside (the site is surrounded by existing houses on all other sides) and ensure that the effect on views from the AONB are minimised.
 The access and layout arrangement must minimize the land take to create a vehicular access and maintain pedestrian access to the public footpath.
 Its detailed design must also preserve the rural character of this location and avoid a highways specification and materials that are of urban appearance, including street lighting.